Your First Appointment

 - Any student that arrives more than 10 minutes past any of his or her appointment start times may be asked to reschedule the appointment at a future date.

-Stage 2: Information Gathering
+Stage 2: Intake Session

 - Information gathering is part of the first appointment.
 You can anticipate spending some time with your therapist responding to both verbal and written questions.
 All questions are asked in order gain a comprehensive understanding of the difficulty you are facing and identify the most beneficial way to proceed.